waltervargas/gobdb/README.md

 While gobdb provides a convenient way to work with gob encoded data, there are several features that could improve its utility:

-- Delete Functionality: Currently, there's no way to delete data from the database.
+- [X] Delete Functionality: Currently, there's no way to delete data from the database.
 This feature is crucial for managing the data efficiently.

+- [ ] Implement an example issue tracker with Gobdb.

 - Update Functionality: Another missing feature is the ability to update an existing value in the database.